Seayok/Best-Effort-Planning-SAT/README.md

-# FOND-SAT: A SAT-based FOND planning system for compact controllers
+# Best FOND-SAT: A SAT-based Best-effort FOND planning system

-FOND solver based on SAT, as per the following paper:
+This is a folk repository from the paper:

 * Tomas Geffner, Hector Geffner: [Compact Policies for Fully Observable Non-Deterministic Planning as SAT](https://arxiv.org/pdf/1806.09455.pdf).
 ICAPS 2018: 88-96